Want to raise strong, confident boys? Stop telling boys to man up. Learn the downsides of telling a boy to be a man and what to do instead.

 - Show examples of valuing women.
 Model the kind of behavior you’d want him to emulate when he’s a grown man.
 You and your partner should be equal co-parents.
 Don’t allow him to trash talk girls, no matter how innocent his comments may seem.

 - Let him to be a child.
 Childhood is a small fraction of his life—allow him to live fully in this stage.
 Allow him to play and imagine without worrying if these behaviors are acceptable or not.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 When I was in eighth grade, I noticed a difference between a few of the boys in my class.
 The boys in the “in” group tried to mimic popular culture.
 They listened to all the hip music and acted too grown up to play and goof around.

-Meanwhile, the other group would use recess time to pretend they were airplanes, stretching their arms wide and running around making airplane noises.
+Meanwhile, another group would use recess time to pretend they were airplanes.
+They’d stretch their arms wide and run around making airplane noises.

 We all got along as a class and no one teased one group over another, thankfully.
 But those boys pretending to be airplanes developed real friendships among one another.
 They didn’t worry about looking silly or whether they were dressed in hip clothes.